-The purpose of this comprehensive stormwater management ordinance is to promote health, safety, and welfare within Hilltown Township by maintaining the natural hydrologic regime and by minimizing the harms and maximizing the benefits described in Section 134-1. of this Ordinance through provisions designed to:
+The purpose of this comprehensive stormwater management ordinance is to promote health, safety, and welfare within Hilltown Township and its watersheds by maintaining the natural hydrologic regime and by minimizing the harms and maximizing the benefits described in Section 134-1. of this Ordinance through provisions designed to:

-- A. Meet Water Quality requirements under State law, including regulations at 25 Pa.
-Code Chapter 93.4a to protect and maintain "existing uses" and maintain the level of water quality to support those uses in all streams, and to protect and maintain water quality in "special protection" streams. - B. Promote nonstructural Best Management Practices. - C. Minimize increases in stormwater volume and control peak flow. - D. Minimize impervious surfaces. - E. Manage accelerated runoff and erosion and sedimentation problems at their source by regulating activities that cause these problems. - F. Utilize and preserve the existing natural drainage systems. - G. Maintain the pre-development volume of groundwater recharge and prevent degradation of groundwater quality. - H. Maintain the pre-development peak and volume of stormwater runoff and prevent degradation of surface water quality. - I. Minimize nonpoint source pollutant loadings to the ground and surface waters. - J. Minimize impacts on stream temperatures. - K. Maintain existing flows and quality of streams and watercourses in the municipality and the Commonwealth. - L. Preserve and restore the flood-carrying capacity of streams. - M. Provide proper operations and maintenance of all permanent stormwater management facilities and Best Management Practices that are implemented in the municipality. - N. Provide performance standards and design criteria for watershed-wide stormwater management and planning. - O. Provide review procedures, performance standards, and design criteria for stormwater planning and management. - P. Manage stormwater impacts close to the runoff source, requiring a minimum of structures and relying on natural processes.
+- A. Meet water quality requirements under state law, including regulations at 25 Pa.
+Code Chapter 93.4a to protect, maintain, reclaim, and restore the "existing and designated uses" of the waters of this Commonwealth; and maintain the level of water quality to support those uses in all streams, and to protect and maintain water quality in "special protection" streams. - B. Promote nonstructural Best Management Practices. - C. Minimize increases in stormwater volume and control peak flow. - D. Minimize impervious surfaces. - E. Manage accelerated runoff and erosion and sedimentation problems at their source by regulating activities that cause these problems. - F. Utilize and preserve the existing natural drainage systems as much as possible. - G. Maintain the pre-development volume of groundwater recharge and prevent degradation of groundwater quality. - H. Maintain the pre-development peak and volume of stormwater runoff and prevent degradation of surface water quality. - I. Minimize nonpoint source pollutant loadings to the ground and surface waters. - J. Minimize impacts on stream temperatures. - K. Maintain existing flows and quality of streams and watercourses in the municipality and the Commonwealth. - L. Preserve and restore the flood-carrying capacity of streams and natural drainage systems. - M. Provide for proper operations and maintenance of all permanent stormwater management facilities and Best Management Practices that are implemented in the Township. - N. Provide performance standards and design criteria for watershed-wide stormwater management and planning. - O. Provide review procedures, performance standards, and design criteria for stormwater planning and management. - P. Manage stormwater runoff close to the source, reduce runoff volumes and mimic predevelopment hydrology by requiring a minimum of structures and relying on natural processes. - Q. Infiltrate stormwater to maintain groundwater recharge, to prevent degradation of surface and groundwater quality, and to otherwise protect water resources.

-- Q. Infiltrate stormwater to maintain groundwater recharge, to prevent degradation of surface and groundwater quality, and to otherwise protect water resources. - R. Prevent streambank and streambed scour and erosion. - S. Provide standards to meet National Pollution Discharge Elimination System (NPDES) permit requirements. - T. Address certain requirements of the Municipal Separate Stormwater Sewer System (MS4) NPDES Phase II Stormwater Regulations. - U. Implement an illegal discharge detection and elimination program to address nonstormwater discharges into the municipal separate storm sewer system.
+- R. Prevent streambank and streambed scour and erosion. - S. Provide standards to meet National Pollution Discharge Elimination System (NPDES) permit requirements. - T. Address certain requirements of the Municipal Separate Stormwater Sewer System (MS4) NPDES Phase II Stormwater Regulations. - U. Implement an illegal discharge detection and elimination program to address nonstormwater discharges into the municipal separate storm sewer system.